 Create a support team.
 At first you might want to seek out a few people you know you can really rely on.
 Don't choose only one person, since that can be overwhelming for them.

-Talk to all of them about your depression and your own experience.
-Let them know that it's fine to check in on you once in a while to make sure you're doing OK.
-Or they can help with your treatment by reminding you to take your medicine or driving you to health care appointments.
+Talk to all of them about your depression and what you’ve been feeling.
+Let them know it's fine to check in on you once in a while to make sure you're doing OK.
+Or they can help with your treatment by reminding you to take your medicine or by driving you to doctor appointments.

 Join a support group.
-Although they mean well, your family and friends may not understand what you've been through or may have their own attitudes and beliefs about depression that can prevent them from giving you the validation and support you need.
+Although they mean well, your family and friends may not understand what you've been through.
+Some may have their own beliefs about depression that can keep them from giving you the support you need.